Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems

-In any case, in the delocalized regime: $W<W_c=2$, particles diffuse and after a sufficiently long time (although this time lengthens as $W$ increases) the system reaches the equilibrium.
-Recall that the number entropy $S_{\rm num}(t)$ is associated with {\it local} processes in the system and is susceptible to particle transport in the system; in the regime of strong disorder: $W>W_c$, where the wave functions are localized, $S_{\rm num}(t)$ tends to be strongly suppressed.
-Unlike the number entropy $S_{\rm num}(t)$, the configuration entropy $S_{\rm conf}(t)$ is generated by non-local processes, i.e., by the superposition of states. \footnote{ For $S_{\rm conf}(t)$ to develop, particles (the initial wave packet) must {\it first} diffuse, {\it then} superpose. } Reflecting this difference in their nature, $S_{\rm conf}(t)$ also grows in the delocalized regime: $W<W_c$, but the growth occurs with a slight delay with respect to that of $S_{\rm num}(t)$ [see Fig. \ref{fig_EE_V0} (i)].
+In any case, in the delocalized regime: particles spread and after a sufficiently long time (although this time lengthens as $W$ increases) the system reaches the equilibrium. $S_{\rm conf}(t)$ also grows in the delocalized regime, but the growth occurs with a slight delay with respect to that of $S_{\rm num}(t)$ [see Fig. \ref{fig_EE_V0} (iii-a)].
 As $W$ exceeds the critical value $W_c=2$, both the number and configuration entropies decrease, but remain finite.
 This is because even in the localized phase, there is a finite localization length $\xi$,\cite{Sirker} and especially if $W$ is not too large and the system is not far from the transition, this effect is non-negligible (see Appendix \ref{app_xi}).